savetheclocktower/daubjs/README.md

 In this example, if the highlighter knows about a grammar named `javascript` — i.e., if one was supplied via `addGrammar` — it'll highlight the contents using that grammar.
 If not, it'll silently return the text it was given.

 Second: you can share state across rules by using the context as a hash.
-The `Context#set` and `Context#get` methods work almost exactly like those on an ES6 [Map] object, except that `get` takes a second argument for a fallback result.
+The `Context#set` and `Context#get` methods work almost exactly like those on an ES6 [Map] object, except that `get` takes a second argument for a fallback value.

 As an example of how this can be used, here's one way a grammar can resolve ambiguity when parsing tokens with multiple meanings: